 The direct-expense method of accounting is used for planned major maintenance activities.
 Maintenance costs are recognized as expense when maintenance services are performed.
-Planned major maintenance activities for the nitrogen plant generally occur every two years.
+Planned major maintenance activities for the nitrogen plant generally occur every two to three years.
 The required frequency of the maintenance varies by unit for the refineries, but generally is every four to five years.

 The Coffeyville refinery completed the second phase of a two-phase turnaround project during the first quarter of 2012.
 The first phase was completed during the fourth quarter of 2011.
-Costs of approximately \$21.2 million, \$66.4 million and \$1.2 million associated with the Coffeyville refinery's 2011/2012 turnaround were included in direct operating expenses (exclusive of depreciation and amortization) for the year ended December 31, 2012, 2011 and 2010, respectively.
+Costs of approximately \$21.2 million and \$66.4 million associated with the Coffeyville refinery's 2011/2012 turnaround were included in direct operating expenses (exclusive of depreciation and amortization) for the years ended December 31, 2012 and 2011, respectively.
 The Wynnewood refinery completed a turnaround in the fourth quarter of 2012.
 Costs of approximately \$102.5 million were included in direct operating expenses (exclusive of depreciation and amortization) for the year ended December 31, 2012.
-During the year ended December 31, 2012 and 2010, the nitrogen fertilizer plant completed a scheduled major turnaround.
-Costs of approximately \$4.8 million and \$3.5 million, respectively, associated with the nitrogen fertilizer plant's turnaround were included in direct operating expenses (exclusive of depreciation and amortization) for the years ended December 31, 2012 and 2010.
+During the year ended December 31, 2012, the nitrogen fertilizer plant completed a scheduled major turnaround.
+Costs of approximately \$4.8 million associated with the nitrogen fertilizer plant's turnaround were included in direct operating expenses (exclusive of depreciation and amortization) for the year ended December 31, 2012.
+During the year ended a scheduled major turnaround.
+Costs of approximately \$4.8 million associated with the nitrogen fertilizer plant's turnaround were included in direct operating expenses (exclusive of depreciation and amortization) for the year ended December 31, 2012.